Everyone knows coronavirus is hurting the automotive industry, especially when it comes to sales.

 COVID-19 is creating inventory issues at car dealerships

-Without replacement vehicles to replace sold inventory, open dealers are finding themselves between a rock and hard place:
+Without replacement vehicles to fill sold inventory, open dealers are finding themselves between a rock and hard place:

-- Stay open, and risk running out of the vehicles consumer’s are most interested in, hurting brand recognition in the community and possibly jeopardizing future sales.
+- Stay open, and risk running out of the vehicles consumer’s are most interested in.
+Thus hurting brand recognition in the community and possibly jeopardizing future sales.

 - Or close of the time being, preserve existing inventory, and wait for the supply chain to reactivate.